curioswitch/curiostack/docs/company/guidelines/code-review/README.md

 intended and gives reviewers good background when reviewing.
 A good [example](https://github.com/line/armeria/pull/1148) can be PRs in the armeria repository.
-For smaller PRs, it's ok to leave out a description under the assumption that it is fairly obvious - worst caase a reviewer will ask about confusing points.
+For smaller PRs, it's ok to leave out a description under the assumption that it is fairly obvious - worst case a reviewer will ask about confusing points.

 * In the description, make sure to list out any followup PRs you have planned or limitations you already have considered so reviewers know not to focus on them.